KazChe/modus-intelligent-api/BLOG.md

 //TODO: To provide more (visual) clarity to reader, add modus soruce code, set breakpoints and take screenshot (or use the new fancy screen recorder?)

 Behind the magic of Modus is how it generates GraphQL schema for you.
-Functions that you expose in your code (`export`ed in AssemblyScript and starting with capital letters)
+Functions that you expose in your code (`export`ed in AssemblyScript and starting with capital letters in Go)

-Digging into the coase base, you will see how they identify query field names:
+Digging into the code base, you will see how they identify query field names:
 ```go
 // prefixes that are used to identify query fields, and will be trimmed from the field name
 var queryTrimPrefixes = []string{"get", "list"}